algorand/go-algorand/docs/participation_key_lifecycle.md

     p0 --> vN["Batch 1 Key N"]
 ```

-The top-level array of keys that are used to generate the actual voting keys.
+The top-level array of keys are used to generate the actual voting keys.
 This allows them to be significantly smaller, because voting keys are not
 generated until they are required.
 The **Dilution** parameter defines how many
 voting keys are generated for each top-level key.
 This is done for space